codeceptjs/CodeceptJS/.github/CONTRIBUTING.md

 ## Helpers

-Please keep in mind that CodeceptJS have **unified API** for WebDriverIO, Appium, Protractor, SeleniumWebdriver, Nightmare, Puppeteer, TestCafe.
+Please keep in mind that CodeceptJS have **unified API** for WebDriverIO, Appium, Protractor, Nightmare, Puppeteer, TestCafe.
 Tests written using those helpers should be compatible at syntax level.
 However, some of helpers may contain unique methods.
 That happens.
-If, for instance, WebDriverIO has method XXX and SeleniumWebDriver doesn't, you can implement XXX inside SeleniumWebDriver using the same method signature.
+If, for instance, WebDriverIO has method XXX and Nightmare doesn't, you can implement XXX inside Nightmare using the same method signature.

-### Updating a WebDriverIO | SeleniumWebdriver | Nightmare
+### Updating a WebDriverIO | Nightmare

 *Whenever a new method or new behavior is added it should be documented in a docblock.
 Valid JS-example is required!
 Do **not edit** `docs/helpers/`, those files are generated from docblocks in corresponding helpers! *